-At the University of Geneva, Guterres launched his campaign for global disarmament in late May with a speech and an 87-page document underscoring the need for nations to scrap nuclear arsenals and other weapons that could result in catastrophic mistakes.
+At the University of Geneva, Guterres launched his campaign for global disarmament with a speech and 87-page document underscoring the need for nations to scrap nuclear arsenals and other weapons that could result in catastrophic mistakes.

 "We are one mechanical, electronic or human error away from a catastrophe that could eradicate entire cities from the map," he said.
 “Disarmament prevents and ends violence.
 Disarmament supports sustainable development.
 And disarmament is true to our values and principles."